 The second diagram presents how the concrete is produced for housing and building work.
 In the first stage, 15% cement, 10% water, 25% sand and 50% small stones are mixed in a concrete mixer machine and the machine rotates fast to have the ingredients mixed together to create the concrete.

 The two diagrams illustrate the cement-making process.
 We can see from the given illustration that cement is manufactured first, and then it's used in the concrete production.

 The second diagram shows that cement can be used to produce concrete.
-This process is simpler than cement production; concrete is a mixture of: 15% cement, 10 % water, 25% sand and 50 % small stones which is named as "Gravel".
+This process is simpler than cement production; concrete is a mixture of 15% cement, 10 % water, 25% sand and 50 % small stones which are named as "Gravel".
 The four elements are poured in a huge mixer which rotates producing concrete.
-We can see that once the cement is produced after several steps and equipment, it can be used in other less complicated processes, for instance, concrete production.
+We can see that once the cement is produced by several steps and equipment, it can be used in other less complicated processes, for instance, concrete production.

 (Submitted by Abdullah Hassan)

 These two diagrams reveal the flow diagrams of both cement and concrete production processes with necessary equipment and materials that are used.
 Mainly, both processes have similarities and differences.
 They are similar because each of them has more than one input and a single output.
 On the other hand, they differ in the number of production steps.